elisabethgwebb/BSAN6070-CA-Webb/CA03/README.md

 ## Instructions to Run: ##

 You will need to upload the automation_hypar.csv and the new_individual.csv files before running the program.
 You will also need to !pip install ipython.autotime %load_ext autotime in order to see the time it takes to run each cell.
 Run each section in the file named CA03_Elisabeth_Webb.ipynb in the CA03 folder.
+Each section in the notebook is labelled, and there is detailed comments explaining the code.

 ## Method: ##